benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

 - So CSR is great for **dynamic content**
-  - And since the page is mostly blank initially the **response is fast**
+  - And since the page is mostly blank initially, the **response is fast**
 - However, because everything is rendered in the browser...
   - **render times are slow** especially since they wait on the API response
-  - This is magnified on lower-end devices
+  - This is further magnified on lower-end mobile devices
   - **SEO is generally worse** too because there's no HTML markup for the search engine
   - Similarly there's no real markup to **cache in a CDN**

-- So while CSR will totally work for the PDP...
+- So while CSR will totally work for this PDP...
   - And many sites use it for PDPs...
   - I ideally wouldn't use it for this PDP
   - SEO is too important & the client needs to see _something_ quickly
-- Instead CSR is great for UIs like highly-interactive, user-specific dashboards
+- Instead, CSR is great for UIs like highly-interactive, user-specific dashboards
   - Think Figma or task managers like Asana
 - It's also good for pages that rely heavily on browser-based 3rd-party widgets
   - Like embedding a Stripe checkout widget